oalahurikar/oalahurikar.github.io/_posts/2024-09-04-Materials.md

 | 8    | Silicon Carbide (SiC)    | 120–270                      | ~0.3x–0.67x              | High-temp electronics, abrasives, LEDs                   |
 | 9    | Aluminum Nitride (AlN)   | 140–180                      | ~0.35x–0.45x             | Electronic substrates, heat sinks                        |
 | 10   | Aluminum                 | 237                          | ~0.59x                   | Heat exchangers, automotive parts                        |

+>Variability of Values: The thermal conductivity of materials like graphene, diamond, and carbon nanotubes can vary significantly based on factors such as purity, isotopic composition, and structural defects.

+To better understand the comparison, here’s a bar chart representing the thermal conductivities of these materials:

 To understand the significance of these numbers, let’s compare them with the thermal conductivities of everyday materials: